Nonparametric IPSS: Fast, flexible feature selection with false discovery control: IPSS details

 \subsection{Parameters.}

-As noted above, the function $f(x)=(2x-1)^3\1(x\geq 0.5)$ used when implementing IPSS in the main text is determined by the availability and strength of the theoretical bound in \cref{thrm:ipss}.
-Similarly, the choice of $\nhalf$ samples used to construct the selection probabilities $\hat{\pi}_j(\lambda)$ are required for stability selection theorems (not just \cref{thrm:ipss}) to hold, and it is unclear how to adapt their proofs to accommodate other sample sizes.
-Thus, $f$ and $\nhalf$ are theoretical necessities rather than free parameters.
+\cref{tab:parameters} shows the default IPSS parameters used for \texttt{IPSSGB} and \texttt{IPSSRF} throughout this work (default gradient boosting and random forest parameters are in \cref{sup_sec:ipssgb} and \cref{sup_sec:ipssrf}).
+As noted above, our choice of function $f(x)=(2x-1)^3\1(x\geq 0.5)$ is determined by the availability and strength of the theoretical bound in \cref{thrm:ipss}.
+Similarly, the choice of $\nhalf$ samples used to construct the selection probabilities $\hat{\pi}_j(\lambda)$ is required for stability selection theorems (not just \cref{thrm:ipss}) to hold, and it is unclear how to adapt their proofs to accommodate other sample sizes.
+Thus, $f$ and $\nhalf$ are theoretically determined rather than free parameters.

 The interval $\Lambda=[\lmin,\lmax]$ is determined by setting $\lmax$ large enough that no features are selected (see, for example, \cref{step:lmax} in \cref{alg:ipss}), and setting $\lmin$ such that the integral